devcontainers/spec/docs/specs/devcontainer-templates.md

 # Dev Container Templates reference

-Development container "Templates" are source files packaged together that encode configuration for a complete development environment.
+**Development Container Templates** are source files packaged together that encode configuration for a complete development environment.
 A Template can be used in a new or existing project, and a [supporting tool](https://containers.dev/supporting) will use the configuration from the Template to build a development container.

 The configuration is placed in a [`.devcontainer/devcontainer.json`](/docs/specs/devcontainer-reference.md#devcontainerjson) which can also reference other files within the Template.
 A Template can also provide additional source files (eg: boilerplate code or a [lifecycle script](https://containers.dev/implementors/json_reference/#lifecycle-scripts).